mrn7900/CallFastTreeML/README.md

 # CallFastTreeML
-Perdicting that a call in CRM is success or not with ML .NET
+Perdicting that a call in CRM is success or not with ML .NET - Fast Tree Algorithm